-About Stockton University in Atlantic City
+About Stockton University Atlantic City

 The new Stockton University Atlantic City campus is conveniently located at the intersection of Atlantic, Albany and Pacific avenues, with apartments for over 500 students overlooking the beach and Boardwalk.
 From shopping and restaurants, the art district, local attractions, entertainment and the famous Atlantic City Boardwalk, students will immerse themselves in the local scene, participate in service-learning and community engagement projects.

 In April 2016, the state of New Jersey designated Stockton University as an Anchor Institution.
 The decision to do so recognizes Stockton’s impact on Atlantic City and the surrounding region, as well as its potential to contribute to, and help stabilize the local economy.
 The project is a public-private partnership with Atlantic City Development Corp.
 (AC Devco), a non-profit modeled off of New Brunswick Development Corp., which expanded Rutgers’ New Brunswick campus along with other projects in the community.

-Funding sources for the Atlantic City campus include: $50.6 million in bonds issued by the Atlantic County Improvement Authority that are secured by almost $70 million in tax credits from the New Jersey Economic Development Authority; $77.2 million of lease revenue bonds issued by the Atlantic County Improvement Authority that are payable by the University; $22 million grant awarded under the State of New Jersey’s Higher Education Capital Improvement Fund Act; $18 million from Stockton; and, $8.3 million from South Jersey Industries for the costs of the parking garage.
+Funding sources for Stockton University Atlantic City include: $50.6 million in bonds issued by the Atlantic County Improvement Authority that are secured by almost $70 million in tax credits from the New Jersey Economic Development Authority; $77.2 million of lease revenue bonds issued by the Atlantic County Improvement Authority that are payable by the University; $22 million grant awarded under the State of New Jersey’s Higher Education Capital Improvement Fund Act; $18 million from Stockton; and, $8.3 million from South Jersey Industries for the costs of the parking garage.

 The project is the result of an extensive and collaborative planning process involving multiple partners, including AC Devco, South Jersey Industries, county and state government, unions, and contractors.
 As such, the project was recognized with a NJ Alliance for Action Award, a non-profit, non-partisan coalition of economic leaders.
 The Alliance recognized the partners on the project, including: AC Devco, Atlantic County Board of Chosen Freeholders, Atlantic County Improvement Authority, Elkus Manfredi Architects, HLW International, Joseph Jingoli & Son, NJ Economic Development Authority, Northeast Regional Council of Carpenters, SOSH Architects, South Jersey Building & Construction Trades Council, and South Jersey Industries.